A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 Quibus mixti confunduntur ululatus flentium.

-There pain, torment, tears, gnashing of teeth,
+There there is pain, torment, tears, gnashing of teeth,

 17.